UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Virtual_Stage_Competiton_Guide.md

 ## Scoring and Ranking

-This section defines how team performance is scored and how rankings are determined in the Virtual Stage
+This section defines how teams performance is scored and how rankings are determined in the Virtual Stage

 ### Scoring Method